Noughtnaut/noughty-autorandr/README.md

 ### Motivation

 I am delighted to be using `autorandr` in my work environments (my desk, various meeting rooms, mobile, etc.).

-I prefer having a separate `panel` with its own `Window List` on each of my three displays, but that also means that when I'm on the go with my laptop, I'll have a stack of three panels on a single display, each with redundant `Window List`s, and that's just silly.
+However, I prefer each of my three displays having a separate `panel` with its own `Window List` applet, but that also means that when I'm on the go with my laptop, I'll have a stack of three panels on a single display, each with its own redundant `Window List`.
+That's just silly.
 Ideally, the layouts should adjust seamlessly -- and this project aims to do just that.

-In this first iteration:

-- saving an `autorandr` profile will also save a snapshot of the current `dconf` state (ie. wallpaper and theming, panels and their contents, keyboard shortcuts, etc.)
-- switching to a profile will restore the profile-specific `dconf` state, if one exists.
-- switching away from a profile "can" also save a snapshot, or update an existing one.
-This ensures that any ongoing tinkering is not lost when (un)plugging a monitor just because you forgot to explicitly save your changes.
-However, this functionality is currently disabled (this is why "can" is in quotes, because the code exists but is commented out).
-The reason is that, if you were to _force_ a profile active, then the panels and such might get all screwed up by trying to adjust to an unexpected layout -- if you then switched away from it, you would save a snapshot of a mangled state.
-Ugh.
-Better to save _only_ when expliticly saving (or updating) a profile.

-### Future plans
-Future plans involve the following.
-For details, see the [change log](CHANGELOG.md#unreleased).

-- selecting appropriate microphone and speaker devices (I have a working prototype of this, based on [this](https://unix.stackexchange.com/questions/460996/autorandr-but-for-audio-devices/) resource)
-- selecting an appropriate default printer _based on network status_ (until then I shall presume a default can be chosen based on the connected displays).
-At least [two](https://askubuntu.com/questions/1025450/how-to-automatically-switch-default-printers-based-on-your-location) [other](https://unix.stackexchange.com/questions/323582/how-can-i-automatically-change-the-default-printer-based-on-the-connected-networ) persons have expressed a desire for this, and they might not (want to) use `autorandr`.
+## Goal / Promise

+When you use `autorandr` together with `noughty autorandr`, saving a profile doesn't just save the display configuration -- it also saves the configuration of desktop elements such as panels, panel applets with their position and configuration, even the background wallpaper and keyboard shortcuts.
+Oh, and the default printer, which is probably different between work and the home office.

 ## Installation

 ### Prerequisites

-- This is an add-on for `autorandr` which therefore needs to be installed beforehand.
+* This is an add-on for `autorandr` which therefore needs to be installed beforehand.
-- Also, `noughty-autorandr` assumes that `dconf`, `cups`, and `libnotify` are installed.
+* Also, `noughty-autorandr` assumes that `bash`, `dconf`, `cups`, and `libnotify` are installed.

-### Installation
+### Download

-The `noughty` directory should be placed within `~/.config/autorandr/`, alongside any existing profiles you may have (don't worry, `autorandr` won't pick up on it).
-The files in _this_ project that are outside of that directory merely show how to plug them into your existing [hook scripts](https://github.com/phillipberndt/autorandr#hook-scripts); you probably do not want to replace yours with these unless you don't have any to begin with.
+Navigate to where you would like this add-on installed.
+It is going to create its own `noughty-autorandr` subdirectory.
+Then, run the command `git clone https://github.com/Noughtnaut/noughty-autorandr.git`.

+### Plug into the hook scripts

+You can do this two ways:

+1. If you're not doing anything else with `autorandr` [hook scripts](https://github.com/phillipberndt/autorandr#hook-scripts), you can create simply symbolic links for the following files and place them within `~/.config/autorandr/`, alongside any existing profiles you may have.

+    * the file `preswitch`
+    * the file `postswitch`
+    * the file `postsave`
+    * the directory `noughty` (don't worry, `autorandr` won't see "noughty" as a possible profile)

+2. If you _have_ other things going on in those hook scripts, it's better to create the links with different names, and then have the hook scripts call _those_.
+This way, updating `noughty autorandr` won't overwrite any of your own hook script commands.

 ## Usage

+After installation, just use `autorandr` as you usually do -- that's all there is to it!

+One thing, though: when you make changes to something that's stored in `dconf` (such as adding a keyboard shortcut), you should update the current profile

-Just use `autorandr` as you usually do, that's all there is to it!
-From time to time you may want to save changes to your display setup (or create new ones), and in those cases `noughty-autorandr` will be called upon to do its additional tasks.
+From time to time you may want to make changes to your display setup (or create new ones), and in those cases `noughty-autorandr` will be called upon to do its additional tasks.

+### Configuration

+There is as of yet no other means of adjusting the workings than editing the scripts within the `noughty` directory.
+This is not ideal, this is version 0.1. :-Þ

+## Changes

+The [roadmap](ROADMAP.md) describes what is being considered for the future.
+Also, the [change log](CHANGELOG.md#unreleased) might show things that are further along, albeit still unreleased.

 <!---
 #TODO
-## Contrubuting
+## Contributing

-#TODO
+--->

 ## License

---->
+This software is distributed under the terms of the GNU General Public License v2 ([TL;DR](https://tldrlegal.com/license/gnu-general-public-license-v2)).

+## Thanks

+This project would be nothing without `autorandr`, so a sincere _thank you_ goes out to @wertarbyte, @phillipberndt, and the over 50 other contributors to that project.